frequency403/frequency403/README.md

 ## Hello there!
-I am Oliver! ✌️
+I am Oliver!
+Software Engineer for System & Desktop Software and ASP.NET WebApplications ✌️

-I took my first steps in programming at age 13.
-My journey took many setbacks till my life changed completely.
+I took my first steps in programming at age 13 and my enthusiasm never stopped!

-Now i am ready to start again, professionally and with all my enthusiasm!

 ---